vered1986/linker/README.md

 ```
 [left_object] [right_object] [property]
 ```
-Use the script "create_resource.py" to create the resource files.
+Use the script "create_resource.py" to create the resource files.<br/>
 Using large resources requires sufficient memory.